 Growing Peppers in Containers

-Container garden peppers need two important things and those are water and light.
+Container garden peppers need two important things: water and light.
 These two things will determine where you will grow pepper plants in a container.
-First, your pepper will need five or more hours of direct sunlight.
+First, your peppers will need five or more hours of direct sunlight.
 The more light they can get, the better they will grow.
 Second, your pepper plant is entirely dependent on you for water, so make sure that your container growing pepper plant is located somewhere that you will be able to easily get water to it on a daily basis.

 When planting your pepper plant into the container, use organic, rich potting soil; don’t use regular garden soil.
-Regular garden soil can compact and harm the roots while potting soil will stay aerated, which will give the roots room to grow well.
+Regular garden soil can compact and harm the roots while potting soil will stay aerated, giving the roots room to grow well.

 Pepper plants are self-pollinating, so they don’t technically need pollinators to help them set fruit, but pollinators can help the plant set more fruit than it normally would.
 If you’re growing peppers in planters in a location that could be difficult for bees and other pollinators to get to, like a high balcony or an enclosed porch, you may want to try hand pollinating your pepper plants.
 This can be done one of two ways.
 First, you can give each pepper plant a gentle shake a few times a day while it is in bloom.
 This helps the pollen distribute itself to the plant.
 The other is to use a small paint brush and swirl it inside each open blossom.

 Container garden peppers can be fertilized with compost tea or a slow release fertilizer once a month.

 Growing peppers in containers can be fun and makes these tasty vegetables available to many gardeners who don’t have a traditional, in-the-ground garden.